One of the best travel times of the year is just before the Thanksgiving holiday.

 Before the snow begins to fall, hit the 233-mile-long San Juan Skyway to cruise in the shadows of southwest Colorado’s San Juan Mountains.

-September is an ideal time to visit the deserts of Arizona, like Sedona — renowned for its stunning red buttes and monoliths, as well as its surrounding lush forests and the dramatic landscapes of Monument Valley on the Arizona-Utah border (frequently a filming location for Western movies).
+Autumn is an ideal time to visit the deserts of Arizona, like Sedona — renowned for its stunning red buttes and monoliths, as well as its surrounding lush forests and the dramatic landscapes of Monument Valley on the Arizona-Utah border (frequently a filming location for Western movies).